Colada morada: Ingredients

 Colada morada is mainly prepared with purple corn flour, which gives it its thick consistency.
 Some people, instead of corn flour, use corn starch, fruits such as naranjilla, pineapple, strawberry, babaco, guava, blackberry or mortiño (wild blueberry from the Andean paramo).
-It also carries a number of aromatic herbs and barks, such as cinnamon, cloves, ishpingo, sweet pepper, orange leaf, lemongrass, lemon verbena, etc. To sweeten, sugar or panela is used.
+It also carries a number of aromatic herbs and barks, such as cinnamon, cloves, ishpingo, allspice, orange leaf, lemongrass, lemon verbena, etc. To sweeten, sugar or panela is used.